higherorderfunctor/snmp-fetch/README.rst

 Prerequisites
 """""""""""""

-Snmp-fetch is built for python 3.7 and c++17.
-Building is currently only tested on gcc 8.
+Snmp-fetch is a C++ python extension built for python 3.7+ and c++17.
+Currently on python 3.7 is supported due to the use of the typing extension.
 The following prerequisites must also be installed before adding snmp-fetch to your project.

 net-snmp
 ''''''''